snoberyman/Mojareb/README.md

 # Mojareb
-a prototype for online mentoring service via mobile application built using Flutter toolkit, Google firebase, and webRTC.
+A prototype for an online mentoring mobile application built using Flutter, Firebase, and webRTC.
-Optimized for Android devices only.
+The app is optimized for Android devices only.